Causal Temporal Regime Structure Learning: INTRODUCTION

-CD-NOD \citep{huang2020causal}, tackles MTS with various regimes.
-By using the time stamp IDs as a surrogate variable, CD-NOD output one summary causal graph where the parents of each variable are identified as the union of all its parents in graphs from different regimes.
-Then it detects the change points by using a non stationary driving force that estimates the variability of the conditional distribution $p(x_i|\text{union parents of } x_i)$ over the time index surrogate.
-While CD-NOD provides a summary graph, it falls short in inferring individual causal graphs.
-The summary graph fails to emphasize the edges that vanish or emerge during the shift from one regime to another.
-Additionally, CD-NOD detects the change points but fails to determine the regime indices, rendering it incapable of inferring the precise number of regimes.
-In scenarios involving recurring regimes, CD-NOD is unable to detect this crucial information.
-Another relevant work dealing with MTS composed of multiple regimes is RPCMCI \citep{saggioro2020reconstructing} which learns a temporal graph for each regime.
-However, it focuses initially on inferring only time-lagged relationships and requires prior knowledge of the number of regimes and transitions between them.
+Recent research has addressed causal discovery from multivariate time series (MTS) with various regimes.
+For example, CD-NOD \citep{huang2020causal} detects change points and produces a summary causal graph where each variable's parents are the union of its parents across all existing regimes.
+However, CD-NOD cannot infer individual causal graphs for each regime, does not highlight edges that appear or disappear between regimes, and is incapable of identifying recurring regimes, which is a crucial limitation in many scenarios.
+Another work addressing MTS composed of multiple regimes is RPCMCI \citep{saggioro2020reconstructing}, which learns a temporal graph for each regime.
+However, it only infers time-lagged relationships and requires prior knowledge of the number of regimes and transitions between them.
+Overall, these methods make restrictive assumptions that limit their applicability in practical settings and cannot simultaneously identify the number of regimes and their corresponding indices, i.e., their start and end points. \looseness=-1